Generic ETH: Eigenstate Thermalization beyond the Microcanonical: Background: thermalization and ETH

 \section{Background: thermalization and ETH}

 In this section we briefly introduce the Eigenstate Thermalization Hypothesis as a framework for understanding thermalization in quantum systems.
 Before doing so we define some key terms, since various authors and subdisciplines may differ in their usage.
 By no means do we intend a complete review of the topics mentioned here, but rather a minimal orientation.
 A focused and succinct introduction to ETH is given by \cite{Deutsch:2018ulr}.
 A much larger, but still pedagogical overview is available in \cite{DAlessio:2015qtq}, which we draw on heavily also to inspire some of our later numerical illustrations.
 Another overview of related topics is \cite{Mori:2017qhg}, which includes extended discussion of timescales involved in the relaxation process to thermal states.
 A theoretically rigorous discussion of many foundational aspects of quantum thermalization is found in \cite{Gogolin:2015gts}, which includes rigorous criteria for various notions of thermalization and a summary of results available for each.
+Although not phrased primarily in the language of ETH, the review \cite{Borgonovi:2016nrx} provides a complementary perspective on the link between chaos and thermalization, with particular emphasis on examples from realistic models of atomic and nuclear systems.